 Unfortunately, most of us are unable to exercise that option.
 However, it is still possible to become proud owners of real estate by securing a loan through one of the Island’s financial institutions.

 Antigua and Barbuda is still largely a common law jurisdiction and most sale agreements are governed by the same general principles.
-In some countries a sales agreement has to be prepared by an Attorney-At-law, however in Antigua and Barbuda a real estate agent can also prepare this document.
+In some countries a sales agreement has to be prepared by an Attorney-At-law, however, in Antigua and Barbuda, a real estate agent can also prepare the said document.

-A sales agreement is needed to secure the purchase whereby each party does what is necessary to fulfill their respective obligations.
+A sales agreement is needed to secure the purchase, whereby each party does what is necessary to fulfil their respective obligations.

-- Full payment of property tax up to the date title is transferred by the Seller.
-This payment can also be deducted and paid to the Internal Revenue Department (IRD) by the Attorney-At-law from the sale price upon closing.
+- Full payment of property taxes up to the date title is transferred by the Seller.
+This payment can be deducted at closing by the closing attorney.

 According to the Registered Land Amendment Act 2007, it is mandatory that the Chief Surveyor’s certification appears in the transfer.
 Lands privately owned for at least 10 years must have the Chief Surveyor’s certificate confirming that the boundaries have been authenticated.
 A transfer filed without this certificate cannot be registered.
 This is to ensure that the boundaries of Registered Lands remain accurate.

-Once you the Seller and Purchaser have fulfilled your obligations a date, time and place is set for the closing.
+Once the seller and purchaser have fulfilled their obligations, a date, time and place are set for the closing.
 On that date, the relevant documents and purchase price are exchanged.
 An Attorney-At-Law licensed to practice within the jurisdiction prepares the Instrument of Transfer.